 Purpose of a Review

-Is the manuscript written comprehensively enough to be understandable?
+Is the manuscript written comprehensively?
 If not, how could it be improved?

 Have the authors addressed the previous findings fairly?

-The reviewers are expected to provide their reports in a timely fashion since a prompt review leads to the timely publication of a manuscript which is beneficial not only for the authors but for the scientific community.
+The agreed reviewers are expected to provide their reports within 2-4 weeks since a prompt review leads to the timely publication of a manuscript, which is beneficial not only to the authors but also to the scientific community.
 However, a reviewer who needs extra time for reviewing should consult the editorial office.

 Changes in Review Reports